Talon24/explore/README.md

 To simplify exploration, i'd recommend aliasing it as something short like `ex`.
 ### Settings

 You can change the style of the table.
-The `SingleTable` is the default, if the text viewer can't handle unicode, then the `AsciiTable` might be useful.
+The `DoubleTable` is the default, if the text viewer can't handle unicode, then the `AsciiTable` might be useful.
+Some examples to change the Table style:
 ```python
 import explore
 explore.TABLETYPE = explore.terminaltables.AsciiTable